vasilakisfil/Introspected-REST/README.md

 ##### 5.1.3.
 Sorting & pagination (collection only)
-The client should be able to sort based on one or more attributes and paginate the collection based on the page, page size and possible an offset.
+The client should be able to sort based on one or more attributes and paginate the collection based on the page, page size and possibly an offset.

 ##### 5.1.4.
 Filtering collections (collection only)
 The client should be able to run any sort of collection filtering, as long as it does not pose